-This 1938 Heckel treasure of a bassoon has been kept in great condition by Keith Bowen, Charles Heubner, and Ken Potsic.
+This beautiful 1938 Heckel bassoon has been professionally maintained throughout the years with quality work done on it by Keith Bowen, Charles Heubner, and Ken Potsic.
 The high E key was added by Nick Evans.
-It started life in Canada and has obviously been well cared for ever since.
-This bassoon has an especially accessible and beautiful tenor and high range.
+It plays with intensity and has a beautiful singing quality throughout the octaves

-We just cleaned, oiled, adjusted, and play tested this bassoon here in our shop and it’s ready to play in every way.
+Brian Charles just cleaned, oiled, adjusted, and play-tested this bassoon here in our shop and it’s ready to play.

-The Heckel postwar CC2 bocal is well suited.
-It has a pro patch on the upper bow of the bocal as seen in the photos.
+The Heckel CC2 bocal is well suited to the instrument and has a pro patch on the upper bow of the bocal.
 The Fox integral case is in good condition.
-It closes with the zipper from the right side which completely closes the case cover.
-The left side zipper is damaged.